core-david/Tour-Orienteering-Problem-With-Time-Windows/README.md

 |    11     |  31   |  35   |  34   |  26   |  26   |  25   |  21   |  29   |  27   |   32   |   0    |   31   |
 |    12     |   0   |  29   |  23   |   9   |  12   |  10   |  16   |  10   |   9   |   25   |   31   |   0;   |

-Tabla de costo de tiempo entre los lugares escogidos en minutos
+Table of time cost between the chosen places in minutes

 </div>

 </div>

-Esta tabla muestra el tiempo en minutos de traslado entre los distintos lugares que seleccionamos.
-Es importante notar que el vértice dummy (en este caso el 12) tiene los mismos valores que el vértice uno, esto es para lograr que cuando se llegue de cualquier vértice al vértice dummy sea lo mismo de llegar de cualquier vértice al vértice 1.
-Efectivamente cerrando la ruta.
+This table shows the travel time in minutes between the different places we select.
+It is important to note that the dummy vertex (in this case, 12) has the same values ​​as vertex one, this is done in order to achieve that when you get from any vertex to the dummy vertex be the same as arriving from any vertex to vertex 1.
+Effectively closing the route.

 ## Variables

-Para implementar correctamente el modelo utilizamos dos variables, primero utilizamos una variable de tipo binaria.
-Esta variable va a resultar en 1 si se va visitar del nodo i al nodo j o en 0 si no se va a visitar del nodo i al nodo j. $$x_{(i,j)}$$

-La otra variable a usar será de tipo continua positiva.
-La variable s(i) se usara para registrar y determinar el horario exacto en el que se visitara el lugar, el cual sera restringido por los horarios de apertura y cierre de dicho establecimiento.
+In the model there are two variables, a variable of binary type.
+The first variable will result in 1 if node i to node j is going to be visited or 0 if it is not going to visit from node i to node j.

+$$x_{(i,j)}$$

+The other variable to use will be of continuous positive type.
+The variable s(i) will be used to record and determine the exact time in which visit the place, which will be restricted by opening hours and closure of said establishment.

 $$s(i)$$

-## Restricciones
+## Restrictions

-1\) $$\sum_{j=2}^N x_{1 j}=\sum_{i=1}^{N-1} x_{i N}=1$$ La primera
+1\) $$\sum_{j=2}^N x_{1 j}=\sum_{i=1}^{N-1} x_{i N}=1$$
-restricción del modelo garantiza que se empiece en el vértice 1 y termine en el vértice N. Esta restricción se mantuvo igual que en el modelo base, aunque con una modificación al número de elementos totales, esto es porque el modelo asegura que se va a acabar en el vértice N, pero nosotros queremos acabar en el vértice 1, por lo que se agrega un vértice dummy, esto se elaboro en la sección de conjuntos.

-2\)
+The first model constraint guarantees that we start at vertex 1 and terminate at vertex N. This constraint remained the same as in the base model, although with a modification to the number of total elements, this is because the model ensures that it will end at vertex N, but we want to end up at vertex 1, so we add a dummy vertex, this was elaborated in the sets section.

-$$\sum_{i=1}^{N-1} x_{i k}=\sum_{j=2}^N x_{k j} \leq 1 ; \quad \forall k=2, \ldots, N-1,$$
+2\) $$\sum_{i=1}^{N-1} x_{i k}=\sum_{j=2}^N x_{k j} \leq 1 ; \quad \forall k=2, \ldots, N-1,$$
-Esta restricción asegura la conectividad de los vértices así como que solo se visiten una sola vez.
-No hicimos ninguna modificación a esta restricción.

-3\)
+This constraint ensures the connectivity of the vertices as well as that only visit once.
+We did not make any modifications to this restriction.

-$$s_i+t_{i j}+ y_i-s_j \leq M\left(1-x_{i j}\right) ; \quad \forall i, j=1, \ldots, N$$
+3\) $$s_i+t_{i j}+ y_i-s_j \leq M\left(1-x_{i j}\right) ; \quad \forall i, j=1, \ldots, N$$
-Esta restricción asegura la cronología del camino.
-Tuvimos que agregar un parámetro $y_i$ para considerar el tiempo de estancia mínimo que se desea pasar por lugar.
+This constraint ensures the chronology of the path, we had to add a parameter $y_i$ to consider the minimum stay time to be you want to go through place.

 4\) $$\sum_{i=1}^{N-1} \sum_{j=2}^N t_{i j} x_{i j} \leq T_{\max },$$
-Esta restricción asegura que se cumpla con la restricción del presupuesto del tiempo.
-No hicimos ninguna modificación a esta restricción.
+This constraint ensures that the constraint of the time budget, we did not make any modifications to this restriction.

-5\) $$O_i \leq s_i ; \quad \forall i=1, \ldots, N,$$ Esta restricción
+5\) $$O_i \leq s_i ; \quad \forall i=1, \ldots, N,$$
-asegura que la hora en que se llega a un lugar sea mayor o igual a la hora que abre el lugar, no se puede llegar a un lugar si todavía no esta abierto.
-No hicimos ninguna modificación a esta restricción.
+Ensures that the time a place is reached is greater than or equal to the time the place opens, you can't get to a place if it's not there yet open.
+We did not make any changes to this restriction.

-6\) $$s_i \leq C_i ; \quad \forall i=1, \ldots, N,$$ Esta restricción
+6\) $$s_i \leq C_i ; \quad \forall i=1, \ldots, N,$$
-asegura que la hora en que se llega a un lugar sea menor o igual a la hora que cierra el lugar.
-No hicimos ninguna modificación a esta restricción.
+Ensures that the time a place is reached is less than or equal to the time the place closes.
+We did not make any modifications to this restriction.

-7\) $$x_{i, j} \in\{0,1\} ; \quad \forall i, j=1, \ldots, N .$$ Esta
+7\) $$x_{i, j} \in\{0,1\} ; \quad \forall i, j=1, \ldots, N .$$
-restricción nos dice que la variable $x_{i,j}$ es una variable binaria, solo puede tomar los valores 0(no se visita) o 1 (se visita) del nodo
-$i$ al nodo $j$. $i$ y $j$ toman del 1 hasta el número total de vértices.

-8\)
+This constraint tells us that the variable $x_{i,j}$ is a binary variable, can only take the values ​​0 (not visited) or 1 (visited) of the node $i$ to node $j$. $i$ and $j$ take from 1 to the total number of vertices.

-$$\sum_{i=1}^{N-1} \sum_{j=2}^N t_{i,j} x_{i j} * 1.48 + \sum_{i=1}^{N-1} \sum_{j=2}^N P_{i} x_{i j} \leq \textit{Presupuesto Total}$$
+8\) $$\sum_{i=1}^{N-1} \sum_{j=2}^N t_{i,j} x_{i j} * 1.48 + \sum_{i=1}^{N-1} \sum_{j=2}^N P_{i} x_{i j} \leq \textit{Budget}$$
-Esta restricción la añadimos para considerar el presupuesto total de la persona.
-Dentro de la restricción estamos considerando el costo del transporte, esto es asumiendo que la persona llego al lugar turístico con un coche sedan, el cual se calcula multiplicando el tiempo de transporte por una constate ’C’ que obtuvimos mediante una relación, mas adelante se explica a detalle como se obtuvo, y por ultimo se multiplica por la variable $x_{i,j}$, es decir, si se visito o no, si no se visita un lugar la variable es 0, por lo que toda la multiplicación será 0.
-Además de considerar el costo de visitar cada lugar, esto se hace en la segunda parte de la suma, en donde se multiplica el costo de visitar el lugar por la variable $x_{i,j}$, es decir si se visito o no el lugar.

-Para llegar a la constante ’C’, empezamos tomando las medidas de tiempo entre la distancia más larga y el tiempo que toma para llegar ahí, a partir de esto hacemos una regla de 3 para encontrar cuantos kilómetros se recorrerían en 60 minutos, terminaron siendo 59km.
-Después mediante una búsqueda de internet encontramos que aproximadamente un carro sedan gasta en promedio 7 litros de gasolina por cada 100 kilómetros.
-Volvemos a hacer una regla de 3 para encontrar cuantos litros se gastan en 59km los cuales acabaron siendo 3.92 litros.
-Al tener la cantidad de litros gastados por 60 minutos hacemos una última regla de 3 para encontrar cuantos litros se gastan por minuto, nos dio el resultado de 0.0653 litros.
-Después de otra búsqueda encontramos que el precio de la gasolina por litro es de 22.65 pesos y multiplicando estos últimos dos valores llegamos a la conclusión que la constante de pesos por minuto es de 1.48, por lo cual se multiplica este valor al tiempo de transporte entre nodos.
+We add this restriction to consider the total budget of the person.
+Within the constraint we are considering the cost of the transportation, this is assuming that the person arrived at the tourist place with a sedan car, which is calculated by multiplying the driving time transport by a constant 'C' that we obtained through a relation, it is later explained how it was obtained, and finally it is multiplied by the variable $x_{i,j}$, that is, if it was visited or not, if it is not visited a place variable is 0, so all multiplication will be 0.
+In addition to considering the cost of visiting each location, this is done in the second part of the sum, where the cost of visiting the place by the variable $x_{i,j}$, that is, if the place was visited or not.

+To arrive at the constant 'C', we start by taking the measurements of time between the longest distance and the time it takes to get there, to from this we make a rule of 3 to find how many kilometers they would be traveled in 60 minutes, ended up being 59km. after by An internet search found that approximately one sedan car spends an average of 7 liters of gasoline per 100 kilometers.
+We return to make a rule of 3 to find how many liters are spent in 59km which ended up being 3.92 liters.
+Having the number of liters spent for 60 minutes we make a last rule of 3 to findhow many liters are spent per minute, gave us the result of 0.0653 liters.
+After another search we found that the price of the gasoline per liter is 22.65 pesos and multiplying these last two values ​​we conclude that the weights per minute constant is of 1.48, for which this value is multiplied by the transport time between nodes.
+The data of the previous relation is from 2023.